 Figure 15 presents a flow chart for the contention-based random access period process.
 The coordinator sends a Random Access frame periodically at the beginning of a polling cycle.
 The first valid downlink frame (i.e., DATA, MAC Management or MAC Control frames) after the Random Access frame marks the beginning of the contention period, i.e., the first valid frame after the control frame is interpreted as a poll to all stations that are not connected to transmit their Poll Request frame.
 All stations that have already been associated with the coordinator may ignore any polling during the contention period.
 If no stations have been connected to the coordinator, the first valid frame would be the subsequent control frame.
 After receiving the control frame, the device may send a Poll Request frame.
 The coordinator starts polling a station in the next polling round after receiving the Poll Request frame.

 The Poll Request frame is a MAC frame, which is sent by the devices to establish the connection with the coordinator via the uplink.
-The Poll Request frame does not have any field except the common management information.
+The Poll Request frame has no payload since all the information needed is sufficient in the comment header of the frame.
 All devices operating in non-beacon enable mode shall be capable of transmitting this frame, although a device is not required to be capable of receiving it.
 All coordinators operating in non-beacon enable mode shall be capable of receiving this frame.